CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - On line 10, the column names `first_name`, `last_name`, `birth_date`, and `gender` are not enclosed in single quotes `''`.

-- In `student.php`, there is no `VALUES` clause that specifies the values to be inserted into the selected columns on line 10.

 - On line 10, the statement `$pstmt = $conn->prepare("INSERT INTO students (first_name, last_name, birth_date, gender)");` is incorrect.

+- In `student.php`, there is no `VALUES` clause that specifies the values to be inserted into the selected columns of the `students` table on line 10.

 :::